adarshsc2000/aws-todo-list-app/README.md

 ## 💡 Notes

-- Authentication is handled on the frontend using `react-oidc-context`, with centralized token guards.
+- Authentication is handled on the frontend using `Amazon Cognito`, with centralized token guards.
 - Error messages are surfaced via toast notifications.
 - Smooth animations and visual feedback are added using Tailwind transitions and spinners.
 - No unused files or dead components — structure is clean and modular.